stwomack/CfWorkshopDotNet/CfWorkshopDotNet/docs/LabInstructions.md

 1. Open a Command Prompt window, and change your working directory to the CS project: `cd <git-repo-root>\CfWorkshopDotNet`

 ## Step 1 - Setup
-Target your Pivotal Cloud Foundry instance with the CF CLI, and log in:
+Target your Pivotal Cloud Foundry (PCF) instance with the CF CLI, and log in:

 ```
 cf api https://api.<your-cf-url> --skip-ssl-validation